SMSpp-Project/smspp-project/LagBFunction/README.md

  - An appropriate `CDASolver` is attached to LPBlock.

-After all this is done, the NDOBlock and LPBlock are solved with the registered `Solver` and the results (termination statuts and objective value, if applicable) are compared.
+After all this is done, the NDOBlock and LPBlock are solved with the registered `Solver` and the results (termination status and objective value, if applicable) are compared.

 The PolyhedralFunction and/or the costs and demands (not supplies) of the